Emotional Support

 There are multiple support groups for people (including children, teens and young adults) living with diabetes, whether you are newly diagnosed or seasoned but facing new challenges with diabetes.

-JDRF Coffee Support Groups: Join others living with a connection to type 1 diabetes in a casual, relaxed setting to chat, share, and learn about living successfully with this disease.
-Download this resource list of locations and monthly meeting times.
+Breakthrough T1D Local Support Groups: Join others living with a connection to type 1 diabetes in a casual, relaxed setting to chat, share, and learn about living successfully with this disease.
+Check out this list of groups, locations, and meeting times.

-JDRF Peer-to-Peer Mentor Support Group Program: If you would prefer to meet with someone one on one, the JDRF Peer-to-Peer Mentor Support Group Program consists of a group of trained volunteers who offer guidance and support to families living with diabetes, by sharing their own personal experience living with diabetes.
+Breakthrough T1D Peer-to-Peer Mentor Support Group Program: If you would prefer to meet with someone one on one, the Breakthrough T1D Peer-to-Peer Mentor Support Group Program consists of a group of trained volunteers who offer guidance and support to families living with diabetes, by sharing their own personal experience living with diabetes.
 The mentors are a resource for all people with T1D, whether newly diagnosed or struggling with new issues at different ages and stages.
-Contact your local JDRF Chapter here.
+Contact the Michigan and Northern Ohio Breakthrough T1D Chapter here.

 ADA Family Link of Southeast Michigan: ADA Family Link is a community based network of parent volunteers with children and teenagers with diabetes, who provide education, advocacy, and support through social events to families living with diabetes.
 Family Link is dedicated to strengthening relationships between children with diabetes, their families, their diabetes care team and their school, as well as improving diabetes education and awareness.
 Contact Krista Lang at klang@diabetes.org to learn more.
 If you are interested in participating in any Family Link events or are looking for more information, check out their website.